Dick Goddard: Personal life and death

 In 1950, Goddard had a pet raccoon named Freddie.
 He lived in Medina, Ohio.
 Goddard had one daughter, Kim.
 He was in a relationship with Julie Ann Cashel for more than 20 years until her death in 1996.
 His mother, Doris, died in 1996 also.
 Goddard married his second wife, Amber, in December 1997 and divorced her in 2004.
 In September 2016, he fell at home and fractured a hip.
 Goddard continued with rehab and doctors expected him to make a full recovery.
 His estate was up for auction in early November 2019.

 Goddard moved to Florida where he was in a medical facility.
-His daughter, Kim, became his caregiver.
+His daughter Kim became his caregiver.
 Goddard had pneumonia in January 2020.
 Kim revealed on May 13, 2020, that he was ill.
 His daughter revealed in June 2020 that he tested positive for COVID-19.
 Goddard died on August 4, 2020, at the age of 89.
+No cause of death was released.
 His ashes were spread under various trees including one at the WJW studios.